Bars and Restaurants Duty to Keep Patron’s Safe

-After a long, hard week, you and friends head out to a nightclub planning to enjoy some music and have a bit of fun.
+After a long, hard week, you and your friends head out to a nightclub planning to enjoy some music and have a bit of fun.
 It is something that thousands of people do across the country every day.
 Yet, when you head out for this type of event, you expect that you’ll be in a safe place, an area where you and your friends can just relax.
 Then, shots ring out.
 How did this happen?

 This is exactly what happened at a nightclub in Little Rock, Arkansas.
 That day, many people headed out to the Power Ultra Lounge, a nightclub, to enjoy the Finese 2 Tymes concert.
 Little did they know that before the concert could end, shots would ring out leaving 28 people with injuries and battling for their life.
 In this type of situation, there is no doubt that the blame goes to the shooter.
 However, is there a level of blame for the bar or nightclub that failed to provide the necessary protections to patrons?